beched/php_disable_functions_bypass/README.md

 Original topic on RDot forum (russian): https://rdot.org/forum/showthread.php?t=3309

 This script exploits the possibility to write to procfs and rewrites the open@plt address with system@plt address.
 After that you can run shell commands with, for example, readfile().
+Addresses are obtained automatically after ELF parsing of libc and php binary.

 Conditions:
 * Linux kernel version >= 2.98,